ashok-khanna/lisp-notes/README.md

       (print "World")
       (+ 5 5))

 The `BLOCK` special operator is similar, but it is named and has a mechanism for out-of-order exit with the `RETURN-FROM` operator.

-The value of the last expression is returned by the block (unless modified by `RETURN` or `RETURN-FROM`).
-All other expressions in the block are thus only useful for their side effects.
+-   The value of the last expression in the block is returned as the value of the block (unless modified by `RETURN` or `RETURN-FROM`)
+-   All other expressions in the block are thus only useful for their side effects

 The below constructs a block named MY-BLOCK and returns 10 as it returns from the block when evaluating the `RETURN-FROM` form: